caltechlibrary/cait/CAITJS-README.md

 # caitjs

-_caitjs_ is a command line JavaScript runner for working with the ArchivesSpace API.
+_caitjs_ is a command line JavaScript runner and repl for working with the ArchivesSpace API.
 _caitjs_ exposes some of the exported API calls implemented int the cait Golang package to JavaScript.
 This makes it easy to implement ad-hoc scripts to process data, as well as import/export content.